Religion in Scotland: Irreligion

 Church attendance in all denominations declined after the First World War.
 By the 1920s roughly half the population had a relationship with one of the Christian denominations.
 This level was maintained until the 1940s when it dipped to 40% during the Second World War, but it increased in the 1950s as a result of revivalist preaching campaigns, particularly the 1955 tour by Billy Graham, and returned to almost pre-war levels.
 However, from that point there was a steady decline and by the 1980s it was just over 30%.
 The decline most affected urban areas and was most noticeable among the traditional skilled working classes and educated working classes, although participation stayed higher in the Catholic Church than the Protestant denominations.

-In the 2011 census roughly 54% of the population identified with a form of Christianity and 36.7% stated they had no religion, while 5.5 per cent did not state a religion.
-In 2001, 27.5% had stated that they had no religion (compared with 15.5% in the UK overall).
-A study carried out on behalf of the British Humanist Association at the same time as the 2011 census suggested that those not identifying with a denomination, or who see themselves as non-religious, may have been much higher at between 42 and 56 per cent, depending on the form of the question asked.
+In the 2022 Census, 51.1% of the population identified as 'None' with respect to religious affiliation (in the 2011 census 36.7% had stated they had no religion, while 5.5 per cent did not state a religion.
+In 2001, 27.5% had stated that they had no religion; compared with 15.5% in the UK overall).
+A study carried out on behalf of the British Humanist Association at the same time as the 2011 census suggested that those not identifying with a denomination, or who saw themselves as non-religious, may have been much higher at between 42 and 56 per cent, depending on the form of the question asked.

 In 2016 the Scottish Social Attitudes Survey found that 52% of people said they are not religious.
-The decline was most rapid in the Church of Scotland, from 35% in 1999 to 20%, while the Roman Catholic (15%) and other Christian (11%) affiliations remained steady, In 2017, the Humanist Society Scotland commissioned a survey of Scottish residents 16 years and older, asking the question "Are you religious?"
+The decline was most rapid in the Church of Scotland, from 35% in 1999 to 20%, while the Catholic (15%) and other Christian (11%) affiliations remained steady, In 2017, the Humanist Society Scotland commissioned a survey of Scottish residents 16 years and older, asking the question "Are you religious?"
 Of the 1,016 respondents, 72.4% responded no, 23.6% said yes, and 4% did not answer.

 Church attendance has also declined, with two-thirds of people living in Scotland saying they "never or practically never" attend services, compared with 49% when the survey began.
 Since 2016, humanists in Scotland have conducted more marriages each year than the Church of Scotland (or any other religious denomination).